 This example uses FPGA-in-the-Loop (FIL) simulation to accelerate a video processing simulation with Simulink® by adding an FPGA.
 The process shown analyzes a simple system that sharpens an RGB video input at 24 frames per second.

-Products required to run this example:
+Tools required to run this example:

 FPGA design software (Xilinx® ISE® or Vivado® design suite or Intel® Quartus® Prime design software)